venkat-abhi/netattacker/README.md

-# Codes To Simulate Various Network Related Attacks
+# Information on Various Network Attacks
 More information can be found in the blog posts I have written on them.

 * [NTP Amplification](https://fsec404.github.io/blog/A-look-at-NTP-traffic-amplification/)